What is an advice note?

 The Main Purpose of an Advice Note

-The main reason to use an advice note is to describe what is being shipped to the customer.
-It says exactly which items are included in the shipment, so the customer knows what to expect when it arrives.
+The primary reason for using an advice note is to describe what is being shipped to the customer.
+It clearly specifies which items are included in the shipment, so the customer knows exactly what to expect when it arrives.

 The advice note lists all the products on their way to the customer.
-It has the name of each product and says how many were sent.
-For example, if the shipment has 15 chairs and three tables, the advice note will say this.
+It lists the name of each product and indicates the number of units sent.
+For example, if the shipment consists of 15 chairs and three tables, the advice note will state this.

 What an Advice Note Looks Like

 An advice note is usually a piece of paper.
-But sometimes, it is sent as an email instead.
+However, it is sometimes sent as an email instead.
 Either way, it has some key pieces of information on it:

 - The name and address of the company that sent the shipment